ebirebhisi/retail-store-local-deployment/README.md

 Provide screenshots and video evidence showing the application working.

 Include documentation of the local setup and previous AWS attempt.

-This approach is considered sufficient for grading, even without full cloud deployment.

 5. Current Local Deployment
 5.1 Local Setup